dremio-brock/IcebergDremio/README.md

 Step 6: Modify your Config\
 \
-In the work directory, create a copy of the config-sample.ini and rename it to config.ini\
-open the new file and add in your config.\
+In the work directory, modify config.ini with your settings.
+If you are using minio, no changes are needed.\
 \
 If you wish to demo loading streaming data from an api such as the one used here you will need to obtain your own api keys.